OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0001.md

 ### Connect to a Device via SSH

 If you prefer, you can also enable SSH access.
-A convenient option is to use @@@termux, which you can easily [configure to offer SSH access](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server") (with password or public key authentication) and start it with the command `sshd` (starts by default on port 8022).
+A convenient option is to use #MASTG-TOOL-0026, which you can easily [configure to offer SSH access](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server") (with password or public key authentication) and start it with the command `sshd` (starts by default on port 8022).
 In order to connect to the Termux via SSH you can simply run the command `ssh -p 8022 <ip_address>` (where `ip_address` is the actual remote device IP).
 This option has some additional benefits as it allows to access the file system via SFTP also on port 8022.

 ## On-device Shell App

-While usually using an on-device shell (terminal emulator) such as @@@termux might be very tedious compared to a remote shell, it can prove handy for debugging in case of, for example, network issues or to check some configuration.
+While usually using an on-device shell (terminal emulator) such as #MASTG-TOOL-0026 might be very tedious compared to a remote shell, it can prove handy for debugging in case of, for example, network issues or to check some configuration.